 Vaginal fold dermatitis can occur in female dogs that have excess skin folds around their private area.
 Often, owners aren’t aware of the problem until their bulldog starts manifesting signs consistent with urinary tract problems.
 Other times, the fold dermatitis becomes painful and itchy with the female bulldog presenting excessive licking of that region….Read More

-Prolapse urethra is much more commonplace medical condition in bulldogs and bulldogs puppies than other dog breeds.
-Typically the prolapsed urethral tissue is observed by the bulldog puppy pet owner as a red pea size tissue protruding out from the tip of their male dog penis…Read More
+Prolapsed urethra is a much more commonplace medical condition in bulldogs and bulldog puppies than other dog breeds.
+Typically, the prolapsed urethral tissue is observed by the bulldog puppy pet owner as a red, pea size tissue protruding out from the tip of their male dog’s penis…Read More

 Bulldog Cystitis is an inflammation of the bladder relatively common in bulldogs and bulldog puppies.
 Cystitis and UTI in bulldogs can be caused by multiple conditions, the most common of which is an infection caused by bacteria (UTI).
 There are also other common conditions and diseases that can lead to cystitis in bulldogs, including bladder stones (calculi), tumors, or polyps in the bladder….Read More

-Add your email to our “Join Our U4B Community” membership listing or to our “ALERT” email box in the top left corner to receive alerts when new articles in the “Bulldog Urinary and Reproductive-Maintenance Topics” list below have been published.
+Add your email to our “Join Our V4B Community” membership listing, or to our “ALERT” email box in the top left corner to receive alerts when new articles in the “Bulldog Urinary and Reproductive-Maintenance Topics” list below have been published.
 In addition, you will also receive alerts to the release of the upcoming ”Do It Yourself V4B Bully Maintenance Videos” series.